Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models: Speech filtering and masking

-\paragraph{Problem Statement} Similar to \cite{wu2021understanding}, we define client-side privacy: For a user $u$ and utterance $X$ having private entities $Y$, we want to learn an encrypted signal $X^\prime$ from $X$ under the privacy-preserving function $F(\theta) :X \longrightarrow X^\prime$ with paramters $\theta$. $F(\theta)$ should learn an encrypted/obscured signal $X^\prime$ ensuring efficiency, utility and privacy.
+Similar to \cite{wu2021understanding}, we define client-side privacy: For a user $u$ and utterance $X$ having private entities $Y$, we want to learn an encrypted signal $X^\prime$ from $X$ under the privacy-preserving function $F(\theta) :X \longrightarrow X^\prime$ with parameters $\theta$. $F(\theta)$ should learn an encrypted/obscured signal $X^\prime$ ensuring efficiency, utility and privacy.
 One should not be able to decode $Y$ from $X^\prime$.